NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 > You rule the raging of the sea; when its waves rise, you still them.

 Jehovah has the power to control the weather and to still the sea.
-When Jesus did this in [Mark 4:39-41](#mark-4-39-41) and [Matthew 8:26,27](#matthew-8-2627) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
+When Jesus did this in [Mark 4:39-41](#mark-4-39-41) and [Matthew 8:26,27](#matthew-8-26-27) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
 This proves that Jesus is Jehovah.

 ## Psalm 102: 25-27

-> Of old you [Jehovah] laid the foundation of the earth, and the heavens are the work of your hands.
+> Of old you laid the foundation of the earth, and the heavens are the work of your hands.
 26 They will perish, but you will remain; they will all wear out like a garment.
 You will change them like a robe, and they will pass away, 27 but you are the same, and your years have no end.

-Paul takes this scripture about Jehovah and applies it to Jesus in [Hebrews 1:10-12](#hebrews-110-12), because Paul believed that Jesus is the Jehovah of the Old Testament.
+Psalm talks about God, and this section is used by Paul in [Hebrews 1:10-12](#hebrews-1-10-12) where he applies it to Jesus, because Paul believed that Jesus is the God of the Old Testament that this Psalm is speaking of.

+## Psalms 103: 2,3

+> Let me praise Jehovah; May I never forget all that he has done.3 He forgives all your errors And heals all your ailments;

+Jehovah God is the one who forgives and heals all your ailments.
+But in [Mark 2:5-12](#mark-2-5-12) and [Luke 5:20-25](#luke-5-20-25) Jesus forgives the sins of a man and heals his paralysis, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
+Jesus wasn't blaspheming because Jesus is Jehovah, the second person.

 ## Psalms 104: 3